WPI-AIM/ambf/README.md

 `echo "source ~/ambf/build/devel/setup.bash" >> ~/.bashrc`

 ### Running the Simulator:
-Having succesfully build the Simulator, running is easy.
-Depending on what OS you're using follow the commands below.
+Having succesfully completed the steps above running is Simulator is easy.
+Depending on what OS you're using follow the commands below:

 ```
 cd ~/ambf/bin/<os>